mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 from the :class:`~.Faulted` message.

 In the event that a worker terminates and depending on the value of ``stand_down``, the spool replaces it with a fresh instance.
-It inserts a randomized delay into this processing to avoid thrashing.
+It inserts a randomized delay into this processing to avoid any unfortunate synchronization.
 The delay applied is ``stand_down`` seconds plus or minus up to 25%.